 Your skin needs a little pamper session before going to bed.
 Especially if you wear a lot of makeup on the daily.
 And even if you don’t , you need to have a skin care routine in place before going to bed.
 And it doesn’t have to be something super fancy and has 10 steps.
 Even a basic, cleanse and hydrate routine will also do.

 And if on some nights, you do end up missing doing the skin care routine, then make sure to at least remove your makeup before bed.
-I know you have had some night when you didn’t, that’s okay.
+I know I have had some nights when I didn’t, that’s okay.
 But you need to adopt this habit right now.
 And it doesn’t matter how much or how little makeup you wear, you still need to remove it.

 #10: Do Something you really enjoy doing:

 And lastly, do something you really enjoy doing.
 It could anything like reading, listening to an audio book or listening to music.
 Just make sure it’s something that helps you relax before going to bed.

 I always get in my bed with a cup of any herbal tea and a book I am reading at the moment.
 And I usually read for about 30 minutes while having my tea.

 It is like a perfect end to an otherwise long day and it helps me calm my thoughts and helps me sleep better too.
 It could be something super meditative too like colouring books for adults or meditating literally.

 I find guided meditations to be really helpful when you’re just getting started with meditation.
 So why not give that a try?Anything that’s not your phone or Netflix, okay?

 And that’s it.
 10 things to do before 10 P.M that will make for a perfect night routine.
 These things will help you feel more ready and organised for the next day.
 Of course there is no single routine that fits everyone’s lifestyle and you need to figure out a routine that suits you the best.
 But you do really need a routine, that’s for sure.
 And even if feel like you don’t, you just need to give it a try and it will change your life.
 And you will see how much of a difference it makes in your life.